Good Morning Siblings!

 When I was learning how to drive, my parents had me drive them to a store in Huntsville one day.
 I sat behind the wheel, both hands in correct positions as alert as possible and hoping I did everything right.
 At one point, my dad directed me to turn left at the light.
 I navigated to the turn lane, pulled in behind several cars, waited for the light to turn, and then went with the flow of traffic.
 After I made it through the intersection he said “You just drove through the busiest intersection in Huntsville.
 Now you can drive anywhere you want.”

 In that same spirit I want to say Congratulations!
 You survived yesterday’s readings.
-Many Believers make it a point not to even read those and you read them, faced them head on, processed the information the Father gave us, and had some wonderful conversations on the comment thread!
+Many Believers make it a point not to even read those and you read them, faced them head on, processed the information the Father gave us, and had some wonderful conversations on the comment thread (on the years these readings don’t fall on a weekend)!
 Today’s readings are much easier to take.
 In fact, I doubt we’ll encounter any readings as difficult for a modern Believer to process as those we read yesterday until we get to the readings we were told ahead of time are easily twisted to suit our own purpose.
 2 Peter 3:16.
 Yup, I’m talking about Paul.
 (Addendum for clarification: Peter is stating that Paul is difficult to understand and that his writing is such that it is easily twisted by those who seek to do so, to suit their own purposes.
 Peter is not saying Paul twisted the Word but that others twist Paul’s words)

 - The priest never attempted to cure Tzara’at.
 Remember, this is not a regular illness, it is a spiritual affliction, a judgement from YHWH.
 Leviticus 14:34 makes this clear.
 YHWH says when I place an affliction on your house in the land.